 - These methods maybe used but they will not ensure 100% cleaning of the chimney and you will need to use tools to clean it.

-The basic tools that you will need are gloves, ladder, dust mask, mirror, flashlight and rope.
+The basic tools that you will need are gloves, a ladder, a dust mask, a mirror, a flashlight, and a rope.
 These are the basic things as the flashlight is needed for some light inside the chimney so you can see clearly.
 The best would be a flashlight cap so that you can clean easily and do not have to hold the flashlight in one hand.

-The gloves are needed to protect your hands form the dust and the soot.
-The ladder is need to climb down or up the chimney depending on the method of cleaning the chimney.
+The gloves are needed to protect your hands from dust and soot.
+The ladder is needed to climb down or up the chimney depending on the method of cleaning the chimney.
 A dust mask will help you cover up your nose and face so that harmful materials and substances do not fall directly on your face.
-A mirror is also need to look at the insides of the chimney and the corners where there is a creosote buildup.
+A mirror is also needed to look at the insides of the chimney and the corners where there is a creosote buildup.

 - You will not need one but a variety of different types of chimney brushes.